fsharp/fslang-design/RFCs/FS-1087-resumable-code-and-task-builder.md

 # Unresolved questions

-* [ ] When and how to take the design elements out of preview
 * [ ] ContextInsensitiveTasks
 * [ ] `let rec` not supported in state machines, possibly other constructs too
+* [ ] Consider adding `Unchecked` to names of primitives.
+* [ ] Document the ways the mechanism can be cheated.
+For example, the `__resumeAt` can be cheated by using an arbitrary integer for the destination.
+The code won't actually be unverifiable, and it will be the equivalent of a drop-through the switch statement generated for a `__resumeAt`, but it likely still warrants an `Unchecked`.

 TBD